Diabetes and body image

 The most difficult issues that I have encountered would be the stigma of being a diabetic.
 The question I dislike more than anything would be is “do you have diabetes because you were/are fat?” or “Is it because you eat unhealthy” For years, this question lowered my self-esteem.

-I didn’t like that people presumed that I had caused myself to have diabetes because of some unhealthy habits, considering I was diagnosed when I was only two years old and although I am by no means skinny, I have never been an overly large or unhealthy person.
+I didn’t like that people presumed that I had caused my diabetes because of some unhealthy habits, considering I was diagnosed when I was only two years old.
+Although I’m by no means skinny, I have never been an overly large or unhealthy person.
 This stigma caused a problematic relationship between my diabetes and me.

 There was a struggle between being healthy and having controlled diabetes, and trying to have that perfect body image by dieting and detoxing.
 There is also the vicious cycle with taking insulin – the more insulin you give yourself the more weight you put on but the larger you are the more insulin you actually need to take to control your sugar levels.